solliancenet/developing-web3-workshop/04_Polygon.md

 11. Be sure to select **Polygon** as the protocol when creating your app in DataHub!

-12. When you have copied the key, you will need to create a `.env` file in which to store it.
+12. When you have copied the key, you will need to create a `.env.local` file in which to store it.
 Follow these steps:

     1. From the left treeview of the Gitpod environment under the root folder /learn-web3-dapp locate the file `.env.example`.

     2. Right click the file and select **Rename**.
-Change the name to just `.env`
+Change the name to just `.env.local`

-    3. Double click the `.env` file to open it in a new editor panel.
+    3. Double click the `.env.local` file to open it in a new editor panel.

     ![Graphical user interface, application Description automatically generated](./images/media/image16.png)

-13. Paste your key as the value for the `DATAHUB_POLYGON_API_KEY` variable then close the `env` tab.
+13. Paste your key as the value for the `DATAHUB_POLYGON_API_KEY` variable then close the `env.local` tab.

     > NOTE: Whenever the instructions tell you edit code, look for the code file in the Explorer tree view just as you did for the .env.example file.